 To ramp up the entertainment, you can always connect MP3 and other external audio devices with the help of 3.5 mm AUX input.
 It also has a hardware interface for microSD cards and headphones.

 But good things have their drawbacks.
-This vintage shortwave radio receiver is no exception.
+This vintage radio receiver is no exception.
 The weather highly influences AM reception, and hence, it is unstable.
 However, this doesn’t overshine its good aspects.

 - Recording options